 A Proven Solution: Many cities and towns have discovered a model, pioneered by the staff of the American Independent Business Alliance, to counter these trends successfully and help local entrepreneurs thrive.
 More than 85 communities in North America now boast Independent Business Alliances* to unite independent businesses across all sectors, along with concerned citizens to build vibrant, durable local economies.

-AMIBA can help you use our models to implement an effective buy local campaign or IBA, pass pro-local policies, and more.
+AMIBA can help you use our models to implement an effective buy local campaign, pass pro-local public policies, facilitate effective collaboration among local businesses and more.
 There truly is strength in numbers.
 Learn more about benefits of AMIBA affiliation or the four realms of IBA work.
 You’ll love what an IBA can do for your business or community!